code-tool/doctrine-jaeger-symfony-bridge/README.md

-# Symfony Bridge for Dcotrine Jaeger library
+# Symfony Bridge for Doсtrine Jaeger library

 ## Getting started
 Register bundle with your kernel: